nestauk/ai_genomics/ai_genomics/pipeline/entity_cluster/README.md

 `python ai_genomics/pipeline/entity_cluster/create_entity_clusters_over_time.py`

 This will cluster AI in genomics entity embeddings at successive, cumulative time points.
 Labels are propagated across timestamps based on jaccard similarity between entity clusters at successive timestamps.
+The final timestamp is the output of entity cluster at resolution k=100.

 To generate entity cluster names for both the entity clusters at different resolutions k and for evolved entity clusters, run: